syncfusion-content/xamarin-docs/Xamarin/SfChart/zoompan.md

 ## Auto Interval On Zooming

-[`EnableAutoIntervalOnZooming`](https://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartAxis~EnableAutoIntervalOnZooming.html) property is used to calculate interval automatically while on zooming and it will not take into account the interval that is specified in axis.
+[`EnableAutoIntervalOnZooming`](https://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartAxis~EnableAutoIntervalOnZooming.html) property determines the update of axis internal based on the current visible range while zooming the chart.
 Default value of this property is true.
+If this property is false, the nice internal will not be calculated for new range after zoom in and actual interval will be sustained.

 {% tabs %}